Plants in the Philippines Used as Food (As Is or After Processing)

 The Philippine mango is famous for its sweet flavor.
 How eaten:

-- Ripe mango as dessert
+- we eat as Fresh slices and ripe mango as dessert

 1.2 Banana (Saging)